The Pros and Cons of Ending a Book With a Cliffhanger

 When you use a cliffhanger, you need to let the reader know there is another book coming.
 Have some info available to them so they can look forward to the next one and discover what really happens after the cliffhanger.
 That might take the edge off.

 Many readers protest cliffhangers.
-Some protests are more like mine...frustration.
+Some protests are more like mine . . . due to frustration.
 But others get downright angry and leave bad reviews because there was a cliffhanger.
 They want everything tied up in a neat ending.
 They have no desire for any unanswered questions to be left hanging.

 What are your thoughts on cliffhangers?
 Are you okay with them as long as there is a book to conclude the story later?
 Are you just against them no matter what?
 Comment below on how cliffhangers cause you to react.